Kayak vs Canoe: What’s the Difference and What Should You Go For?

 When you have to decide between these two options, it’s important to think about your skill level and what type of environment you will be paddling in most often.
 For beginners who are starting on calmer waters, a sit-on kayak is usually the best choice for ease of use.

 More experienced kayakers should opt for a sit-in kayak if the plan is to explore rougher waters with stronger winds or currents or if they’re taking longer trips.
 Ultimately, choosing between the two will come down to personal preference and your level of expertise.
-If you’re still unsure about which one to get, it’s a good idea to rent both and spend an hour on each to truly understand the advantages and disadvantages of each of these kayaks.
-Goodluck!

 Learn How To Stay Safe In Dangerous Waters